WilliamKRobert/visual_inertial_slam/README.md

 Implementation is modified on top of ORB-SLAM2 and LearnVIORB.

-Below is the primary README of LearnVIORB.
+Below is the README file of LearnVIORB.
 *****
 Realtime branch.